The Form Rejection

 12. Make your main character relatable and make me care about them— or if you feel you must have a sucky protagonist (not the best idea for a debut writer), make them immediately seem redeemable, at the very least.
 People don’t generally want to read about people they don’t like for 300 pages.
 But they do want to read about RELATABLE, LIKEABLE characters.
 BUT, Not only do I want to like them, they have to give me a reason to make me care what happens to them or those around them affected by the story problem.

 13. You have to give me stakes to care about.
 Stakes are the reason your story matters and the reason your protagonist is willing to deal with the conflict around which your story is built.
 Stakes are what’s at risk for your character.
 Stakes are something that can be gained or lost.
 And stakes, maybe most importantly, give your reader something to care about.
-SHOW ME THOSE IN CHAPTER 1.

 14. In romance, the hero and heroine don’t meet for a few chapters.
 They need to meet in Chapter 1.